This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Tours: You must get a ticket to go into the monument and tour it.
 There are a few ways to get a ticket.
 Get advance tickets online or by phone (recommended), or try for a same day ticket by walking up to the Washington Monument Lodge in a separate location.
 All information is included on the Washington Monument website.

-Interesting fact: The Washington Monument was the tallest building in the world when its construction was first completed in 1884.
+Interesting Fact: The Washington Monument was the tallest building in the world when its construction was first completed in 1884.
 It held that title until the Eiffel Tower was completed in 1889.

 World War II Memorial

 The next stop is the World War II Memorial is an impressive stone plaza built to remember and honor the 16 million Americans who served during the second World War.
-The memorial was completed in 2004 and honors the spirit, sacrifice, and commitment of Americans throughout the war period.

 Take time to read the plaques and engravings throughout the monument.
 There is a lot of symbolism in each element of the structure.
-You can also take a deep dive into the full symbolic meaning of the monument’s design on the official website.

 The memorial rests just across from the Washington Monument and 17th Street NW.
 There is a bikeshare rack nearby to park your bike, but don’t ride it inside the memorial as this is now allowed.